alexanderlarsen/Saneject/README.md

 #### Why Unity can’t “serialize an interface”

-Serializing an interface in the literal sense doesn't make much sense, because an interface is just a type contract, not a tangible object.
-Unity’s serializer only stores concrete `UnityEngine.Object` references, so a field typed as an interface has nothing for the serializer to write and gets skipped completely.
+Unity’s serializer only supports a restricted set of types:

+- Primitive value types (`int`, `float`, `bool`, etc.)
+- Enums and strings
+- Arrays and `List<T>` where `T` is serializable
+- Structs marked `[Serializable]`
+- References to `UnityEngine.Object` subclasses (`Component`, `ScriptableObject`, etc.)

+Interfaces don’t fit into any of these categories.
+They’re just contracts, not concrete data or Unity objects, so Unity has nothing it can actually write.
+As a result, fields typed as an interface are skipped entirely by the serializer.

 #### What the Saneject Roslyn generator adds

-For every `[SerializeInterface]` field the generator emits a hidden, serializable backing `Object` in a partial class that implements `ISerializationCallbackReceiver`.
-The partial class copies the reference into the real interface field after deserialization.
-It also syncs the interface to the backing field before serialization - in the Editor only - to reflect the current value of the interface in the Inspector.
+For every `[SerializeInterface]` field, the generator emits a hidden, serializable `UnityEngine.Object` backing field in a partial class that implements `ISerializationCallbackReceiver`.

+At serialization time (Editor only), the interface reference is synced into this backing field so it shows up in the Inspector and persists in the scene/prefab.

+At deserialization time, the backing field is copied back into the real interface field so the component can use it normally in code.

 ```csharp
 // User written class.